fliphess/fliphess/README.md

 Most of my recent projects can be found in the [flapperdeflipper](https://github.com/flapperdeflipper) organization.

-As github more and more becomes a super annoying corporate platform and most issues in projects that you think are related to the issue you are debugging are automagically declared stale and closed without a solution in there, I'm not using github as much as I used to.
+As github more and more becomes a super annoying corporate platform and most issues in projects that you think are related to the issue you are debugging are automagically declared stale and closed by a bot without any response in there, I'm not using github as much as I used to.